NativeMoment/BackendInterview/README.md

 ---------------------------------------

-#### Task 3
+#### Task 6

-Genarate Web Page for show data fron 2 task using HTTPS Protocal
+Genarate Web Page for showing of 2 task using HTTPS Protocal

-1. Run Task 1 and 2 and this task such as diiference host (recommend using Docker)
+1. Run Task 1 and Task 2 in difference hosts (recommend using Docker)

 2. Create simple page for show and management 2 API over HTTPS Protocal

-3. Able Create Read Update Delete data from API.
+3. Enable Function Create Read Update Delete data from API.